-C++ on Sea is an international C++ conference taking place by the sea, in the UK.
+C++ on Sea is the international C++ conference taking place by the sea, in the UK.
 Our venue is in Folkestone, Kent, near the entrance to the channel tunnel with stunning views across the English Channel.

 Check back here, subscribe to our RSS feed, or register by email for updates, to keep up to date.